palmdrop/hypervivid/src/nodes/manifesto/document.svelte.md

 ## Learning in public
 ["Learning in public"](https://www.swyx.io/learn-in-public/) is creating, sharing, and engaging in a collective feedback loop.
 Publishing anything, finished or unfinished, as a means of evolving.

 I use this personally as a means of ridding myself of perfectionism and fear.
 I want to create as I would take notes, but public: jot down anything I think of, draw lines and arrows, and build on my previous thoughts, or the work of others.
-We need a digital culture where this can be done collectively -- the internet is a collaborative thing, and we can shape it democratically, make plans, and map out paths to new futures.
+We need a digital culture where this can be done collectively -- the internet is a collaborative thing, and we can shape it democratically, make plans, and map out the paths to new futures.

 <style>
   blockquote {